gustafe/aoc2024/README.md

 ### Day 9: Disk Fragmenter

 I'm usually pretty careful when copying the puzzle input, but today the buffer size on macOS Terminal failed me.
 It was only after comparing my algo with some on the subreddit that I figured out I was right all along.

 Part 2 was straightforward but slow until I put in some auxilary hashes to keep track of the gaps.

+The two solutions share a common-ish data structure but quite different algorithms.
+I'm usually not a huge fan of copy-paste between the 2 parts but in this case I couldn't really be bothered with trying to reconcile them style-wise.

+Rating: 4/5, nice brain teaser and satisfying to solve.

 Score: 2

 Leaderboard completion time: 14m05s

 ### Day 8: Resonant Collinearity